Optimal Horoball Packing Densities for Koszul-type tilings in Hyperbolic $3$-space: Introduction

 In the case of periodic ball or horoball packings, this local density defined above extends to the entire hyperbolic space via its symmetry group, and is related to the simplicial density function (defined below) that we generalized in \cite{Sz12,Sz12-2}.
 In this paper we shall use such definition of packing density (cf. Section \ref{s:lemmas}).

 A Coxeter simplex is a top dimensional simplex in $X$ with dihedral angles either integral submultiples of $\pi$ or zero.
 The group generated by reflections on the sides of a Coxeter simplex is a Coxeter simplex reflection group.
 Such reflections generate a discrete group of isometries of $X$ with the Coxeter simplex as the fundamental domain.
 Hence the groups give regular tessellations of $X$ if the fundamental simplex is characteristic.
 The Coxeter groups are finite for $\mathbb{S}^3$, and infinite for $\mathbb{E}^3$ or $\overline{\mathbb{H}}^3$.
+Tables of the hyperbolic 3-simplex groups can be found in \cite[\S10.4]{EGM, VS}.

 There are non-compact Coxeter simplices in $\overline{\mathbb{H}}^n$ with ideal vertices on $\partial \mathbb{H}^n$, however only for dimensions $2 \leq n \leq 9$; furthermore, only a finite number exist in dimensions $n \geq 3$.
 Johnson {\it et al.} \cite{JKRT} found the volumes of all Coxeter simplices in hyperbolic $n$-space.
 Such simplices are the most elementary building blocks of hyperbolic manifolds, the volume of which is an important topological invariant.